Credit utilisation sounds pretty dull, right? But knowing how it works could help you boost your credit rating.

 Hold onto old credit cards

-Whether it’s an old credit card gathering dust or a long-forgotten store card, keeping the account open can have its benefits.
+Whether it’s an old credit card you’ve long since paid off, or a store card you haven’t used for ages, keeping the account open, even if you’re not using it, can have its benefits.

-You might think it’s a silly idea if you’re no longer using it, but it’ll mean your available credit limit will stay high.
-And if the card carries a non-existent or low balance, it will help you keep your overall credit utilisation low – as you’re not using up all of your available credit.
+You might think it’s a silly idea, but it’ll mean your available credit limit will stay high.
+And if the card carries a non-existent or low balance, it will help you keep your overall credit utilisation low.
 Simple!

 Keep an eye on your spending

-It might sound obvious, but keeping a close eye on your credit utilisation could stop you from going overboard.
+It might sound obvious, but keeping a close eye on your credit utilisation could help you keep it from getting too high.

 Checking your spending on a regular basis could help you stay under a reasonable limit.
-You could even set up spending alerts or texts on the bank’s app to give you that extra nudge.
+You could even set up spending alerts or texts on your cards’ apps, if this is a feature your card offers, to give you that extra nudge.

 Think about a personal loan instead